 The doshas – Vata, Pitta and Kapha, are comprised of the five elements and govern all functions within nature from human physiology (such as circulation, metabolism and digestion) to the cycles of the day and the seasons of the year.

 When a particular dosha accumulates in excess in the body and aggravates the tissues and bodily systems, that’s when you see signs of imbalance.
-According to the science of Ayurveda, if a dosha is left in a state of accumulation and aggravation, disease will eventually show up in one form or another.
+According to the science of Ayurveda, if a dosha is left to accumulate and aggravate, disease will eventually show up in one form or another.

 This is why you want to pacify a dosha by adjusting your diet and lifestyle when you notice signs of excess.

 The elements of ether and air make up vata dosha.
 So if you consider the qualities of ether and air, you will understand the qualities of vata dosha — dry, light, cold and mobile.

 Signs of Excess Vata